lbolla/EMpy/README.rst

 .. image:: https://travis-ci.org/lbolla/EMpy.svg?branch=master
     :target: https://travis-ci.org/lbolla/EMpy

-`EMpy - Electromagnetic Python` is a suite of algorithms widely knonw and used in electromagnetic problems and optics: the transfer matrix algorithm, the rigorous coupled wave analysis algorithm and more.
+`EMpy - Electromagnetic Python` is a suite of algorithms widely known and used in electromagnetic problems and optics: the transfer matrix algorithm, the rigorous coupled wave analysis algorithm and more.